craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Heavy Crossbows are *heavy*, *two-handed*, *ranged (90/270)*, and *ammunition (1)*.
 Once per rest, you may use this weapon's special ability;

 #### Repeating Crossbow
+Repeating Crossbows are an alternative to the Heavy Crossbow platform that contains a magazine of 3 bolts, allowing a small increase in fire-rate at the cost of weight and range.

+Repeating Crossbows deal 1d8 piercing damage.
+Repeating Crossbows are *heavy*, *two-handed*, *ranged (60/180)*, and *ammunition (3)*.
+Once per rest, you may use this weapon's special ability;

 ### Arrows
 #### Longbow
 ### Durandurm Operated